• Menu

 The promotion of women to senior positions in the legal profession is of keen interest to AWLA.
 The retention and advancement of women lawyers is also a key issue in the broader legal community – with NZLS reporting that while approximately 61% of people working in firms with more than one practitioner are women, women make up less than 31% of partners or directors in those firms.

 Total partnership numbers are based on publicly available information on each firm’s website.
 To ensure that our data accurately reflects the work that firms may have been doing in recent years to promote more women to partnership (either internally or through lateral hires), we asked each firm to provide us directly with information about the numbers of partners promoted since 1 July 2017 and the proportion of these that are women.
 Firms are provided the opportunity to provide us with their most up to date figures.
-This year we included 38 firms in our survey, with a 68% response rate.
+This year we included 38 firms in our survey, with a response rate of 55%.
+In comparison, the response rate in 2024 was 68%, a similar number of follow up contact attempts was made.

 We hope that this information is useful to you.
 From our perspective, it shows that we still have a long way to go to achieve gender parity in partnership in the legal profession, but there is also some good work being done to achieve this goal.